 Claim for Reimbursement

-The Affordable Care Act requires insurers to pay 100 percent of your costs after you reach the out-of-pocket maximum, but there are variations in the method insurers use to cover prescriptions.
-As of this writing, for example, UnitedHealthcare offers a plan that requires you to pay for the medicine yourself using the insurer's discount card, and then file a claim for reimbursement.
+The Affordable Care Act requires insurers to pay 100 percent of your medical costs after you reach your annual out-of-pocket maximum, but there are variations in the method insurers use to cover prescriptions.
+Some require you to pay for the medicine yourself using the insurer's discount card, and then file a claim for reimbursement.
 That may help lower premiums, but brand-name prescriptions can cost hundreds of dollars.
 You need to be okay with waiting to get that money back.
 All plans provide preventive services required by the Affordable Care Act at no extra cost.

 Paid by Percentage